Summer deals lift banks' hopes of M&A tipping point

 "Companies are dusting off some deals they have been studying for a long time.
 In addition to divestiture of non-core assets and bolt-on acquisitions, CEOs are starting to look at large industry-transforming strategic transactions," said Gilberto Pozzi, head of European M&A at Goldman Sachs.

-In the UK, the owners of mobile operator EE could also sell it to leveraged buyout funds or trade players like AT&T (T.N) in what would be a 10-12 billion pound deal, bankers say.
+In the UK, the owners of mobile operator EE could also sell it to leveraged buyout funds or trade players like AT&T in what would be a 10-12 billion pound ($16-20 billion) deal, bankers say.

-Long-flagged sizeable takeover targets in the pharmaceutical field such as Shire (SHP.L), AstraZeneca (AZN.L) and Smith & Nephew (SN.L) could also change hands.
+Long-flagged sizeable takeover targets in the pharmaceutical field such as Shire, Astrazeneca and private equity-owned Smith & Nephew could also change hands.

 Buoyant financing markets could facilitate larger transactions and encourage some to take companies back into private hands, deals that have been largely confined to the United States, with Dell, Virgin and Heinz, say the bankers.